03 Classifying warehouses – first step in data warehouse design

 Read to explore the world of data warehousing?
 Let's dive right into the topic.

 The concept of a data warehouse (DW) is one of the oldest ideas for storing collected data which dates back to the 1980s when two IBM researchers built the first “business data warehouse.”

 “Data warehouse” is a rather general concept; that way storing data can be used in different places depending on specific needs.
 However, when we think about data warehouses, we often associate them with large companies and corporations – hence the term “Enterprise Data Warehouse” (EDW).

 In the simplest terms, a data warehouse is a centralized database of integrated data, most often used as the central element of Business Intelligence solutions.
-To learn more about what makes BI solutions effective, have a look at this article from our blog.
+To learn more about what makes BI solutions effective, have a look at our article: Why is clean data so important?
 The data in a data warehouse is usually unified to a standard form and updated as regularly as possible.
-A data warehouse also stores historical data – that’s something worth remembering when designing a data warehouse.
+A data warehouse also stores historical data – that's something worth remembering when designing a data warehouse.